Meng-Yangkov/Meng-Yangkov/README.md

 **`Junior DevOps`**

-<p>DevOps Intern with a passion for backend systems, infrastructure automation, and building resilient databases.
+<p>A kid with a passion for backend systems, infrastructure automation, and building resilient databases.
 Currently exploring PostgreSQL, containerization, and scripting with Bash & Node.js.</p>

 <p align="left">
   <a href="https://www.linkedin.com/in/pheng-mengheak-598442354/" target="_blank">